web-cat/code-workout/README.md

     - `$ rake db:populate`
     - `$ ./runservers.sh`

+## Keep code-workout repository up to date:

+During development of code-workout, other developers might add new gems to the project or add new migrations etc. To keep your local version up to date with the latest version do the following:

+- Open a new terminal
+- `$ cd code-workout`
+- `$ git pull`
+- `$ vagrant reload`
+- `$ vagrant ssh`
+- `$ cd /vagrant`
+- `$ sudo bundle install`
+- `$ ./runservers.sh`

 ## Upload and Test Programming Exercises:

 - Log in using your admin account admin@codeworkout.org (pass: adminadmin)